lexiejferry/lexiejferry.github.io/index.md

 [See more details here.](https://lexiejferry.github.io/Chesapeake_Nitrates_Map/Chesapeake_Nitrates_Map.html)

-**Description:** A map of Chesapeake Bay Nitrate levels at all waterquality monitoring stations from 2000 to 2017 and a script to sort through any environmental measurement automatically
+**Description:** A map of Chesapeake Bay Nitrate levels at all water quality monitoring stations from 2000 to 2017 and a script to sort through any environmental measurement automatically.

 **Software Used:** QGIS 3.2, #https://giphy.com